Mahedi-61/Bangla_License_Plate_Dataset/README.md

 Use of the provided Bangla License Plate Dataset will be deemed and treated as the user agreeing to and accepting the following Terms of Use content:

 * The user understands that the use of Dataset is restricted to research purposes only.
 Any commercial or for-profit purposes are prohibited.
-* Use of the FFHQ-Text Dataset by the user for unauthorized distribution, direct sales, or commercial business is prohibited.
+* Use of the Bangla License Plate Dataset by the user for unauthorized distribution, direct sales, or commercial business is prohibited.
 * The Bangla License Plate Dataset makes no warranties regarding the usefulness, accuracy, legality, morality, timeliness, and appropriateness of the information acquisition.